- Terms for bookingH

 Occasionally, we provide aggregated statistics about our sales, customers, traffic patterns and other site information to third parties, but these statistics do not include any information that could personally identify you.

-We offer various volunteering opportunities to our customers and also have a Student Ambassador programme.
+We offer various volunteering and work experience opportunities to our customers and also have a Resident Ambassador programme.
 Depending on what you apply for/take part in, we will ask you to provide:

-- Volunteering as a Vlogger or Influencer: Your name, contact, property, university and course details, link(s) to your personal blog, website or social media accounts and any images from content produced for you.
+- Volunteering as a Vlogger or Influencer: Your name, contact details, property, university and course details, link(s) to your personal blog, website or social media accounts and any images from content produced for you.
 This is used to offer future potential customers relatable insight of student living and living with us via our platform.
-Some content you produce may be uploaded to our website and social media accounts, including Facebook, Twitter, YouTube, WeChat and Instagram.
+Content you produce may be uploaded to our website and social media accounts, including but not limited to Facebook, Twitter, TikTok, YouTube, WeChat and Instagram.

 - Applying to be a Positive Impact Consultant or Auditor: Your name, contact details, any property access requirements and the reason for your application.
 This data would be used to support the Positive Impact audit process and increase student-staff collaboration within Positive Impact.
 It would be shared with the National Union of Students (NUS) so they can send you a letter of recommendation at the end of your post.

-- Applying to become a brand ambassador: Your name, contact details and your video interview.
+- Applying to become a Resident Ambassador: Your name, contact details and your video interview.
 This data will be stored by a third party until your application is accepted/rejected.

 If you have agreed to be a guarantor, emergency contact or the named person for a customer, depending on your role, we will collect the following information from you, the person booking our services or the customer holding the account: